Wild Rice is an excellent sedge to plant around a pond

 Wild Rice flowers best when it is planted in the Fall, then winters in the muddy bottom until it regenerates in the Spring.

-One of the reasons that wild rice is so popular is that it can be used in a great variety of ways.
+Wild Rice is so popular because it can be used in a great variety of ways

 It is used in casseroles, soups, and as an addition to the main dish such as fish or chicken.